takivr/Five-Nights-At-Gorillas/README.md

 ## CAMERAS AND ENEMYS:
-with gorilla (freddy) being on Cam3 (right hall in the far back) if you keep your camera on there, gorilla (freddy) will only then have a 4 out of 10 chance to attack same with dingus (foxy) he will only have a 4 out of 10 chance to move if your camera is on Cam8 (cove)
+with gorilla (freddy) being on Cam3 (right hall in the far back) if you keep your camera on there, gorilla (freddy) will only then have a 4 out of 10 chance to attack same with dingus (foxy) he will only have a 4 out of 10 chance to move if your camera is on Cam8 (pirate cove)

 -------------------------------------------------------------------------------------------------------------------------------------------------------